ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 An Ergo block has *extension section* with **mandatory and arbitrary key-value data**, By putting certain anchors there it is possible to do BitcoinNG-style microblocks, Aspen-like service-chains or generic sidechains with just velvet or soft forks.

-## Layer 2 (Off-chain Protocols)
+## Layer 2 (Off-Chain)

 **Lightning Network:** Due to the shared UTXO architecture utilising Bitcoins Lightning network is also a possibility.
-Layer 2 solutions also have validator nodes, so their security is not always tied solely to the main chain.
-For example, [Lightning Network](http://lightning.network/how-it-works/) is a Bitcoin scaling solution and it also has its own nodes that validate transactions.
-There are no mining rewards for hosting a Lightning Network node so the node operator income relies solely on transaction fees.
+Basically in a lightning channel, two participants send their funds to a specific type of joint multisig wallet that allows them to create and enforce off chain agreements.
+The network itself is just a bunch of these channels connected together.
+You can then structure an off chain payment across many channels, where none of the funds actually leaves any individual channel, but instead just shuffles around like an abacus.

 **Rainbow Network** as described in [this paper](http://research.paradigm.xyz/RainbowNetwork.pdf)